-While West Coast Māori continue to have poorer overall health status and life expectancy (78.3 years), the inequity is reducing and at 2.1 years the differential between Māori and non- Māori is considerably better than the national gap, where Māori life expectancy (75.1 years) is almost 6.3 years lower than the total population.
+West Coast Māori continue to have poorer overall health status and a lower life expectancy (78.3 years) than the national rate (80.4 years), but the inequity is slowly reducing.
+At 2.1 years, the differential between Māori and non-Māori on the West Coast is considerably better than the national gap, where Māori life expectancy (75.1 years) is almost 6.3 years lower than non-Māori.